 By Aaron Gullickson

-Aaron Gullickson will teach GitHub for Data Analysis remotely on September 30-October 2, 2021.
+Aaron Gullickson will teach GitHub for Data Analysis on September 22-24, 2022.
 Learn to use GitHub and integrate it into your workflow.

 Increasingly, academic scholars, data scientists, and quantitative researchers are turning to GitHub for collaboration and to share data, code, and results.
 GitHub allows people to host public and private “repositories” that allow for the easy communication of research procedures and results.
 Underlying the GitHub architecture is the version control system, git, which provides further benefits to researchers.